 UndocuLGBTQ+ Support Group

-Mayra Jimenez, LMFT, (she/her) is a formerly undocumented Licensed Marriage and Family Therapist living in Southern California.
-She has worked in the non-profit mental health sector for over 10 years in a variety of roles ranging from administrative coordination to clinical work and supervision.
-She utilizes her lived experiences to guide the way she engages clients in therapy.
-Mayra’s commitment to providing mental health services that are equitable, accessible, and affordable led to the creation of her business, Contigo Counseling Inc, which is focused on serving the undocumented community.
+About the Facilitator: Mayra Almanza, LMFT (she/her) is a formerly undocumented Licensed Marriage and Family Therapist living in Southern California.
+She has worked in the non-profit mental health sector for over 10 years in various roles ranging from administrative coordination to clinical work and supervision.
+Her lived experiences guide the way she engages clients in therapy.
+Mayra’s commitment to providing mental health services that are equitable, accessible, and affordable led to the creation of her business, Contigo Counseling Inc., which is focused on serving the undocumented community.

 Register Here